yugabyte/platform-go-client/docs/CloneNamespaceParams.md

 ### NewCloneNamespaceParams

-`func NewCloneNamespaceParams(creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *CloneNamespaceParams`
+`func NewCloneNamespaceParams(creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *CloneNamespaceParams`

 NewCloneNamespaceParams instantiates a new CloneNamespaceParams object This constructor will assign default values to properties that have it defined,